kaidez/kaidez.com/_posts/2012-03-27-javascript-closures-tutorial.md

 Obviously, closures can be tough to understand at first, but understanding them is a must if you want to master JavaScript.
 So, I’m going to try to help here.

-A little parable about the New York City subway may help…
+A little parable about the New York City subway may help...

 ## The Subway Story